Back when I first took the bar exam in 2013—

 You think the next outline is going to be the holy grail.

 You become a tool collector and get overwhelmed.
 You try different big box courses and smaller courses.
 Maybe it works.
 Maybe it’s a waste of money.
 Depends on how you use it.

 You might end up taking the exam over and over, paying testing fees and subscriptions to supplements out the ass every time (although I have coupons that will help).
-This also means you’re losing out on opportunities and delaying your career until you pass the bar or quit trying.
+This also means you’re losing out on opportunities and delaying your professional career.

 It’s perpetually uncertain and frustrating.